k3v53/What-The-Nix/index.md

 This guide is oriented to someone who has prior at least basic experience in programming and linux, I will only cover the minimum necessary for the nixos concept to work.

-You can get straight into the read from here: [[Getting Started/index]]
+You can get straight into the read from here: [[Getting Started/index|Getting Started]]